Infinitely degenerate slowly rotating solutions in $f(R)$ gravity: Multiple slowly-rotating black-hole solutions

 Since these are highly coupled non-linear differential equations, they must be simplified to obtain analytical solutions.
-The steps we follow to obtain the solutions are as follows: \begin{steps} \item We eliminate the fourth-order derivatives of $U(\rho)$ from $T_1$ and $T_3$.
-We obtain a third-order differential equation in $U(\rho)$. \item We use the above third-order differential equation and the $T_2$ equation to obtain a second-order differential equation of $U(\rho)$, $V(\rho)$ and $\mu(\rho)$.
-This leads to the following equation:
+Figure.~(\ref{Flowchart1}) contains the procedure we have adopted to simplify the modified Einstein tensor components \eqref{eq:Secord-ModEqs} such that we separate the $\chi$ dependent and independent terms.
+More specifically, we explicitly show that the procedure we adopt can reduce the fourth-order differential equation to a product of two second-order differential equations.
+We now provide detailed steps to derive the the solutions: